The Pros And Cons Of 55+ Communities

 Lack Of Age Diversity

 Usually, at least one person in each residence has to be 55 or older in a 55+ community.
 However, most people that live in these communities are above that age minimum.
 If you’re looking to be among varied age groups over one consistent age bracket, you may want to consider if you would enjoy living in a 55+ community versus living in a neighborhood.

 In a 55+ community, health care services or assisted living care aren’t typically offered as part of the monthly HOA fee.
 The reason is that these active adult communities are created with a focus on independent living, rather than care services.

-You can arrange for home care assistance through a third party if you require additional services.
+You can arrange for home care assistance through a third party if you require it.
 Some 55+ communities do have contract arrangements with third party home care professional services that you may use.
-However, if you require extensive medical care and daily assistance, you may want to look into another community like assisted living residencies.
+However, if you require extensive medical care and daily assistance, you may want to look into assisted living residencies or other communities.

 While the HOA does collect fees from community members, it also enforces regulations and community bylaws that residents must abide by.
 If a resident violates a rule, the HOA may impose a fine.
 These regulations can be quite extensive, so it’s best practice to read the rules thoroughly before joining a retirement community.

 - Any landscaping outside your home, including new plants

 - How you may decorate the exterior of your home